PDFBench: A Benchmark for De novo Protein Design from Function: Acknowledgements

-\paragraph{Language Alignment} Proteins designed from natural language must meet specific functions, properties, etc. Here, we will give four metrics for measuring the alignment between natural language and protein: two model-based metrics (ProTrek score and EvoLlama score) and two retrieval-based metrics (Keyword Recovery and Retrieval Accuracy).
-We use ProTrek~\cite{su2024protrek}, a multi-modal protein language model pretrained on large-scale protein-funtion pairs, to access the \textbf{ProTrek Score} (i.e. cosine similarity) between protein embedding function embedding.
-We further employ EvoLlama~\cite{liu2024evollama}, which has been fine-tuned on our dataset, to assess the \textbf{EvoLlama Score} (i.e. cosine similarity) between ground truth function and function generated by EvoLlama. \textbf{Keyword Recovery} represents the percentage of ground truth keywords recovered by InterProScan~\cite{paysan2023interpro}, with a higher recovery rate indicating better functional restoration.
-We compared designed sequences to ground truth function and \( T - 1\) randomly chosen funtion using ProTrek, and \textbf{Retrieval Accuracy} is defined as ratio of actual function-sequence pair ranks the highest among all comparisons.
+\paragraph{Language Alignment} Function-guided proteins should faithfully reflect user-specified properties.
+To evaluate the degree of alignment between textual descriptions and designed proteins, we employ 5 metrics: 4 model-based metrics, and 1 retrieval-based metric.
+For model-based evaluation, we use ProTrek~\citep{su2024protrek}, a multimodal protein language model pre-trained on large-scale protein–function pairs, to compute the \textbf{ProTrek Score}, defined as the cosine similarity between protein embeddings and function embeddings.
+In addition, EvoLlama~\citep{liu2024evollama}, fine-tuned on our dataset, is employed to derive the \textbf{EvoLlama Score}, which measures the cosine similarity between the ground-truth function and the function predicted by EvoLlama.
+We calculate keyword-level recovery rates of designed proteins relative to natural proteins, specifically \textbf{IPR Recovery} and \textbf{GO Recovery}.
+Following the setting of CFP-Gen and ESM3, The IPR annotations are obtained using InterProScan~\citep{paysan2023interpro}, while GO terms are derived from DeepGO-SE~\citep{kulmanovProteinFunctionPrediction2024}.
+Higher recovery rates indicate stronger preservation of functional characteristics.
+For retrieval-based evaluation, we follow previous work~\citep{liu2025text} to compare each designed sequence against its ground-truth function and \( T - 1\) randomly selected functions using ProTrek. \textbf{Retrieval Accuracy} is defined as the proportion of cases in which the true function–sequence pair ranks highest among all comparisons.

-\paragraph{Others} \textbf{Novelty} repesent the dissimilarity of designed sequences computed by MMSeqs2 with respect to reference databases, i.e. UniProtKB. \textbf{Diversity} measures whether the model tends to generate different proteins rather than making minor changes to a template sequence, by computing the average pairwise sequencial identity between all designed sequences.